invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ##### Database server configuration

-<p>Create a database on your MySQL compatible server and add a user that has full access to the database, database configuration is out of the scope of this article, more information can be found <a href="https://dev.mysql.com/doc/refman/8.0/en/creating-database.html">here</a></p>
+<p>Create a database on your MySQL compatible server and add a user that has full access to the database.
+Database configuration is out of the scope of this article, more information can be found <a href="https://dev.mysql.com/doc/refman/8.0/en/creating-database.html">here</a></p>

 ##### Cron configuration